avigailtaylor/GeneFEAST/user_guide.md

   - <mark>Columns GeneRatio through count are output by enrichR, however, you will need to add the "Type" column using e.g. Excel or VIM.</mark>

 <br>
-When using enrichR, you will need to add the following line to your YAML setup file:
+When using enrichR formatted FEA results, you will need to add the following line to your YAML setup file:

 <pre><code>
 ENRICHR: True